CatMMachado/rest-apis/Tutorial/README.md

 In modern software development, keeping API documentation up-to-date and accessible is a crucial part of maintaining a high-quality developer experience.

 This tutorial is designed for .NET developers, with a specific focus on C# projects.
-It walks through how to document APIs across different architectures — REST, gRPC, and asynchronous messaging using brokers — with a consistent and maintainable approach.
+It walks through how to document APIs across different architectures — REST, and asynchronous messaging using brokers — with a consistent and maintainable approach.

 The overall goal of this tutorial is to assist in the generation of standardized API documentation that can be published to a centralized developer portal, Backstage, streamlining internal discovery and consumption of APIs.